-Management knows of no matters to come before the meeting other than the business referred to in the notice of meeting.
-However, if any other matters should be properly brought before the meeting, the accompanying proxy will be voted on such matters in accordance with the best judgment of the proxy nominee.
+Management knows of no matters to come before the meeting other than the business referred to in the Notice of Meeting.
+However, if any other matters should be properly brought before the Annual Meeting, the accompanying proxy will be voted on such matters in accordance with the best judgment of the proxy nominee.